AKapaldo/WhatsForDinner/README.md

     * <img src="/images/lambdadinner.png">
 4. You will need to update lines 19 to 23 on the lambda.py function.
     * <img src="/images/lines.png">
-    * Line 19 is your Google API key from above (DO NOT SHARE THIS KEY WITH ANYONE!)
+    * Line 19 is your Google API key from above (DO NOT SHARE THIS KEY WITH ANYONE!).
     * Line 20 is your favorite places. e.g. ['Chick Fil A', 'McDonald\'s', 'Subway', 'Firehouse Subs', 'Papa Johns']
     * Line 21 is your favorite types. e.g. ["Italian", "Mexican", "Burgers", "Fine Dining", "Chinese", "Japanese", "Pizza"]
     * Line 22 is your Latitude and Longitude. e.g. (40.730610, -73.935242)